JD Spicer Zeb Solicitors Banner Image

 Crime

-Kidnapping and false imprisonment are very serious offences, with each carrying the potential for life imprisonment on conviction.
+Kidnapping and false imprisonment (sometimes referred to as unlawful or illegal imprisonment) are very serious offences, with each carrying the potential for life imprisonment on conviction.
 If you have been arrested or charged in connection with one of these offences, getting specialist legal advice and representation straightaway is essential to make sure you have the strongest possible defence.

-We know how confusing and upsetting it can be to deal with any types of criminal charges, especially where there is the potential for such a substantial sentence.
+We know how confusing and upsetting it can be to deal with any type of criminal charge, especially where there is the potential for such a substantial sentence.
 By offering seasoned legal advice and sympathetic personal support, we hope to make this difficult time easier on you, while giving you the best chance of securing a favourable outcome.

 Get in touch